schriftgestalt/GlyphsSDK/Python Templates/README.md

 Automagically (or, as it should), the interface language of Glyphs makes its way into the update check call via the HTTP headers.
 Therefore, you may choose to provide the `productReleaseNotes` in various languages.

-A live example of all of this can be found for Yanone’s Speed Punk, with `productReleaseNotes` provided in English and German (if you click here, your browser will send the preferred languages vai the HTTP headers): https://yanone.de/buy/?page=versionInformation&product=speedpunkglyphs&format=GlyphsInfoPlist
+A live example of all of this can be found for Yanone’s Speed Punk, with `productReleaseNotes` provided in English and German (if you click the following link here in your browser, your browser will send the preferred languages vai the HTTP headers): https://yanone.de/buy/?page=versionInformation&product=speedpunkglyphs&format=GlyphsInfoPlist

 #### Edit the boot file